 - A few pieces of original content

-- Media kit (optional for bloggers; must-have for social media influencers)
+- A professional creator media kit (optional for bloggers; must-have for social media creators/influencers)

 yourname@yourwebsite.com

-This seems tiny, but it matters a lot.
+Little detail that matters a lot.
 Using Gmail or Yahoo screams, “I might be here today and gone tomorrow.”
-Networks want partners who treat this like a business.
+Affiliate networks accept applications from partners who treat affiliate marketing like a business.

 A domain email instantly makes you look credible.
 It also signals: